-Staff support the removal of the four specimen trees requested by the applicant, based on the findings below.
+Staff support the removal of four of the eight specimen trees requested by the applicant, based on the findings below.
 Section 25-119(d) contains six required findings [text in bold] to be made before a variance from the WCO can be granted.
 An evaluation of this variance request, with respect to the required findings, is provided in plain text, below: